tomgeorge/gttd/README.md

     + `npm install`
     + `npm run compile && npm run pretest`
 	+ `mocha`
-+ Build tool choice(would like to use webpack, seems like you can do everything and offers a lot of really nice features
++ Build tool choice.
+I read about webpack and haven't looked at grunt or gulp bc it seems like you can do everything and offers a lot of cool features
 	+ Turns all your stuff (html, css, images) into javascript modules.
 So you can do something like this:
 ```
 import stylesheet from 'styles/my-styles.scss';
+console.log(stylesheet)
-console.log(stylesheet) // "body{font-size:12px}"
+=> "body{font-size:12px}"
 ```

-+ Use loaders to build all this stuff:
++ Provides loaders/plugins to build all these modules:

 ```
 {